Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

             To run a node on a server with Ubuntu, you need a Debian package.

-            - `Download the Debian package <https://distribution.mainnet.concordium.software/deb/concordium-mainnet-node_3.0.2_amd64.deb>`_
+            - `Download the Mainnet Debian package <https://distribution.mainnet.concordium.software/deb/concordium-mainnet-node_3.0.2_amd64.deb>`_

                - SHA256 checksum of the download: :substitution-code:`|node-deb-package-checksum|`
                - :ref:`Verification instructions <verification-node-debian-package>`